 As lovers of great food, we go out of our way to find some of the best restaurants and dishes wherever we go.

 I know that this is a bit of a cliche thing to say, but I really mean it.
 Angie spends months researching foods and restaurants, plotting them out on maps, and will make us go hours out of our way simply to get the perfect bite of food.

 This has led to some pretty incredible food experiences around the world, and in this one we wanted to share what we think are ten of the very best.
 While the following are our top 10 food experiences around the world, it is worth noting that the below are in no particular order.

 1. A Multi-Course Meal in Spain

-During our honeymoon in Spain, we stumbled upon a simple olive oil store in Granada (aptly named La Oliva) that was known for offering a dinner tasting menu.
+During our honeymoon in Spain, we stumbled upon a simple olive oil store in Granada (aptly named La Oliva- now closed) that was known for offering a dinner tasting menu.
 Stories about this one were quite limited, but we were surprised to find out that we could get into the 17-course dinner on a last-minute reservation for just 35 Euro per person*.
 We didn't even have to discuss this and immediately booked it.

 The dinner experience is the kind of thing dreams are made of.
 Simple dishes done well all cooked with various olive oils to really showcase the versatility of the ingredient.
 Between the engaging stories of the store owner's background, to the way they took care of Angie's tree nut allergy (including running out down the street to get her a special dessert since she couldn't eat the prepared one), it really left a lasting impression on us.